Bang Bang Chicken – From the super crispy chicken to the delicious sweet chili mayo, this recipe is perfection!

 - salt and pepper to taste

 - To prepare the sauce, mix all the ingredients for the sauce together in a bowl and refrigerate until ready for serving.

 - In a medium bowl, mix flour, cornstarch, garlic powder, smoked paprika, salt and pepper.
 To the bowl add the hot sauce, egg, buttermilk and whisk until you have a smooth batter.
 Add the chicken pieces to the bowl, toss to make sure each piece is coated in the batter and set aside.

 - In another bowl add about a cup of Panko breadcrumbs.

-- Coat each piece of chicken with breadcrumbs, add more breadcrumbs as needed, and fry on both sides for 3 to 5 minutes until chicken is cooked through.
+- Coat each piece of chicken with breadcrumbs, add more breadcrumbs as needed, and fry on both sides for about 3 minutes or until chicken is cooked through.
 Place on paper napkins to soak up some of the oil.
 Repeat with all chicken pieces.
-Only add a few pieces of chicken to the skillet at a time, so the chicken turns out crispy.
+Do not overcrowd the chicken, only add a few pieces of chicken to the skillet at a time, so the chicken turns out crispy.